For Patients & Caregivers

 To treat muscle pain

-Older studies of SAM-e for fibromyalgia suggest some benefit, but larger studies are needed to confirm this.
+Older studies of SAM-e for fibromyalgia suggest some benefit, but a panel could not recommend it for pain because of insufficient evidence.
+More studies are needed.

 To treat AIDS-related spinal cord disease